 Here are the most important things to consider when choosing a pontoon boat trailer.

-Pontoon boat trailers should have 3’-4’ larger than the length of your toons to allow for a swing radius at the front of the pontoons.
+- Length of The Trailer– Pontoon boat trailers should be 3’-4’ larger than the length of your toons to allow for a swing radius at the front of the pontoons.
+For example, a 21’ pontoon boat should have a 24’-25’ trailer.
 Doing this will provide enough trailer tongues during sharp turns, thus preventing the front of your tubes from hitting the rear of the towing vehicles.

 Tow Vehicle Capacity